 Thankful I still had time to try again (and that no one had been home to witness my disastrous kitchen fail), I prepared another batch even more carefully than I had the first time and put them in the oven, feeling confident that I definitely wouldn’t under-bake them this time.
 I probably should have seen it coming, but in my quest to avoid under-baking I actually over-baked my beautifully piped meringue bird nests, burning the bottoms to a crisp.
 They were hard as rocks!!

-Because I had now run out of time and because I had about 12 egg yolks left over after ruining two batches of meringue, I decided to call it a day and make a big batch of Crème Brûlée instead.
+Because I had now run out of time and because I had about 12 egg yolks left over after ruining two batches of meringue, I decided to call it a day and make a big batch of pastry cream instead.
 In case you’re wondering, it was very well received and no one ever knew of my scrambled plans that day.
 Well, that is, until now…

-But today I’m proud to share #ScrambledPlan story with you since we all know that nobody is perfect, and because I’ve always learned my biggest kitchen lessons after my biggest kitchen mishaps!
+I’m proud to share my #ScrambledPlan story with you, since we all know that nobody is perfect, and because I’ve always learned my biggest kitchen lessons after my biggest kitchen mishaps!
 In fact, it was shortly after this meringue mess that The Busy Baker was born!